 Monday, September 23, 2019

-INTER-OCEAN HOTEL, CHEYENNE - 1916
+INTER-OCEAN HOTEL - 1916

 On Dec.
 17, 1916, a fire at the downtown Inter-Ocean Hotel in Cheyenne, Wyoming, killed a family of six and destroyed the building.
-The father was electrocuted after falling on a power line; the mother and the couple's four sons suffocated.

-The following account was published in the Casper Star-Tribune:
+Following account was published in the Casper Star-Tribune:

 Thursday, September 19, 2019